Call for papers: Mental health, stigma and Neglected Tropical Diseases supplement

 - Jayashree PK, India

 - Maya Semrau, Brighton and Sussex Medical School

 - Paul Tsaku, TLM Nigeria

-The deadline for submissions is 30 April 2023, with the expected publication date to be September/October, 2023.
+The deadline for submissions has been extended to 30 May 2023, with the expected publication date to be September/October, 2023.
 Informal enquiries can be sent to the Guest Editor, Julian Eaton (julian [dot] eaton [at] cbm-global [dot] org); queries relating to the online submission system should be sent to RSTMH Managing Editor, Thomas Pinfield (thomas [dot] pinfield [at] rstmh [dot] org).